Religion vs. Atheism

 4 You should believe in a God to give your sense of right and wrong a solid foundation.

-Without a supreme being, Man's conscience is vulnerable to a variety of cultural influences and he has no absolutes; he flounders around in the swamp of moral flexibility; his mind at constant war with himself, struggling to stifle a daily barrage of guilt feelings.
+Without a supreme being's oversight, Man's conscience is vulnerable to a variety of cultural influences and he has no absolutes; he flounders around in the swamp of moral flexibility; his mind at constant war with himself, struggling to stifle a daily barrage of guilt feelings.

 When Nazi war criminals were tried in Nuremburg after World War 2 ended, they were accused of all manner of crimes including the wholesale slaughter of many millions of innocent prisoners in death camps.
 But they had a bullet-proof defense.
 The Supreme Court of Germany had declared certain classes to be non persons; thus, they could be killed at will with no more risk of criminal prosecution than swatting a fly.
 Legally, the war criminals had done nothing wrong.
 They were told by Germany's highest court that certain classes could be exterminated.
 They acted lawfully within the jurisprudence of Germany's culture.
 Who were their accusers to come from another culture, from another society, from another country and impose foreign morals upon the Germans?